Mass separation in an asymmetric channel: Abstract

 \section{Abstract}

 We present a mechanism to sort out particles of different masses in an asymmetric channel, where the entropic barriers arise naturally and control the diffusion of these particles.
 When particles are subjected to an oscillatory force, with the scaled amplitude $a$ and frequency $\omega$, the mean particle velocity exhibits a bell-shaped behavior as a function of the particle mass, indicating that particles with an optimal mass $m_{op}$ drift faster than other particles.
 By tuning $a$ and $\omega$, we get an empirical relation to estimate $m_{op} \sim (a\,\omega^2)^{-0.4}$.
-An additional static bias would push the particles of lighter mass to move in its direction while the others drift opposite to it.
+An additional static bias, applied in the opposite direction of the rectified velocity, would push the particles of lighter mass to move in its direction while the others drift opposite to it.
 This study is useful to design lab-on-a-chip devices for separating particles of different masses.